Phone Number Extractor

 Yes!
 Supports country codes: +1 (US/Canada), +44 (UK), +61 (Australia), +49 (Germany), +33 (France), and 190+ countries.
 Recognizes various international formats and spacing conventions.

-Can I extract from Excel or CSV files?
+Am I able to extract from Excel or CSV files?

 Yes.
 For Excel: Copy column with phone numbers, Paste into extractor, Extract and export clean list.
 For CSV: Open in text editor, Copy content, Paste and extract.